article do i replace a single fuel injector or the entire set

 To rebuild or purchase new?
 We recommend purchasing new fuel injectors.

 You can either purchase a new injector or send them out to be rebuilt.
 Oftentimes, sending your used injectors to be rebuilt can take a long time and end up costing you more in the long run.
 We also don’t recommend rebuilding them at home due to the complexity of this process.
-Facilities that specialize on rebuilding fuel injectors work and operate out of clean environments in order to prevent particles such as dirt or dust from contaminating these parts.
+Facilities that specialize in rebuilding fuel injectors work and operate out of clean environments in order to prevent particles such as dirt or dust from contaminating these parts.

 Do you have any other tips worth keeping in mind when considering, “do I have to replace all injectors or just one?”
 If so, email us at contact@expertdieselparts.com.
 We’d love to add them to this list.